 Women Plant Doctors 2.0 - Competition „Empowerment of women through digital solutions“

-The network is well integrated into the professional environment and integrates experts from science, education, ministry and the private sector.
-Special focus is on the female plant doctors and their cooperation.
-Thus, a special event was held with female experts, farmers and role models to learn about the needs and demands of female farmers, how to increase their access to Plantix via the plant doctors as well as how to become a successful female entrepreneur in the agricultural sector.
+Additionally, the first national network of young plant doctors in Tunisia called “PlantMed” was created.
+It is among the first young people-led actors in civil society with presence and activities in the agricultural sector, especially in plant protection.
+“PlantMed” is linked to the mobile application by including a specific forum function to contact plant experts around the world as the network integrates experts from science, education, ministry and the private sector.
+Furthermore, it gives specific focus to female plant doctors and their cooperation.
+For instance, a special event was held with female experts, farmers and role models to learn about the needs and demands of female farmers, how to increase their access to Plantix via the plant doctors and how to become a successful female entrepreneur in the agricultural sector.

 For further information about any of the projects mentioned here, please contact us at email@example.com.